Personal website of Gregory K. Maxey, Commander USN (Retired)

 Unfortunately the validation that you can perform using an attached XML schema is a lot like Caspar Milquetoast (i.e., very timid).
 It will flag invalid data for the user, but there doesn't seem to be any way to require validation before a user can save, print, or otherwise complete the document.

-You can create a document with an attached schema by peforming the following steps:
+You can create a document with a mapped content control validated with an attached schema by performing the following steps:

 <?xml version="1.0" encoding="UTF-8" standalone="no"?> <ccMap xmlns="http://ValidationDemo"> <ccElement_SexualContact></ccElement_SexualContact> </ccMap>

-Note: My XML script is saved as D:\CC Validation Demo (XML).xml
+Note: My XML script is saved as D:\CCValidationDemoXML.txt

 2. The following link will introduce you to a complete W3Schools tutorial on creating XSD files: XSD Tutorial

-Note: The following VBA procedures can be used to perform steps 4 and 5.
+1. The following VBA procedures can be used to perform steps

-Sub MapCC() Dim oCC As ContentControl Dim XPath As String LoadCXP Set oCC = ActiveDocument.SelectContentControlsByTitle("Sex?").Item(1) XPath = "/ns0:ccMap/ns0:ccElement_SexualContact" oCC.XMLMapping.SetMapping XPath End Sub Sub LoadCXP() Dim oCustXMLPart As CustomXMLPart ClearXMLParts 'Optional Set oCustXMLPart = ActiveDocument.CustomXMLParts.Add 'Be sure to use your own file name. oCustXMLPart.Load "D:\CC Validation Demo (XML).xml" End Sub Sub ClearXMLParts() Dim i As Long For i = ActiveDocument.CustomXMLParts.Count To 4 Step -1 ActiveDocument.CustomXMLParts(i).Delete Next i End Sub
+Sub MapCC() Dim oCC As ContentControl Dim XPath As String LoadCXP Set oCC = ActiveDocument.SelectContentControlsByTitle("Sex?").Item(1) XPath = "/ns0:ccMap/ns0:ccElement_SexualContact" oCC.XMLMapping.SetMapping XPath lbl_Exit: Exit SUb End Sub Sub LoadCXP() Dim oCustXMLPart As CustomXMLPart ClearXMLParts 'Optional Set oCustXMLPart = ActiveDocument.CustomXMLParts.Add 'Be sure to use your own file name. oCustXMLPart.Load "D:\CCValidationDemoXML.txt" lbl_Exit: Exit Sub End Sub Sub ClearXMLParts() Dim lngIndex As Long For lngIndex = ActiveDocument.CustomXMLParts.Count To 4 Step -1 ActiveDocument.CustomXMLParts(lngIndex).Delete Next lngIndex lbl_Exit: Exit Sub End Sub

 See: Installing Macros for instructions on how to set up and use the macros provided in this Microsoft Word Help & Microsoft Word Tips page.